+'''

 conn.SetTransaction(ITConnection::Begin);

-'''

 if(!cursor.Prepare("select b from bar where b < ?::integer;"))

 {

 '''

-If the application does not specify a parameter type name list, default parameter types are used (see "ITStatement" on page 5-20).
+If the application does not specify a parameter type name list, default parameter types are used (see "The ITStatement class" on page 5-21).
 Created parameters have NULL values.

-3. When the application needs to set a parameter value, it obtains the parameter's ITValue through the call to the Param() function.
+3. When the application must set a parameter value, it obtains the ITValue \ of the parameter through the call to the Param() function.